iVis-at-Bilkent/syblars/README.md

 ## Supported graph queries
 The supported graph queries are:
+- **Degree Centrality**: The normalized degree centrality of the nodes in the graph
+- **Closeness Centrality**: The normalized closeness centrality of the nodes in the graph
+- **Betweenness Centrality**: The normalized betweenness centrality of the nodes in the graph
+- **Page Rank**: The rank of the nodes in the graph
 - **Shortest Path**: The shortest path from a single source to a single target in the graph
 - **k-Neighborhood**: The neighbors of the specified source nodes within a certain distance *k*
 - **Common Stream**: The set of common nodes that are in the upstream/downstream/bothstream of *all* specified source nodes with a path length limit *k*
 - **Paths Between**: The subgraph that consists of the paths of length at most *k* between any two nodes of the specified source nodes
 - **Paths From To**: All shortest paths between specified source nodes and target nodes with a maximum length limit *k* and a further distance *d*

-For more details about these queries, please refer to [cytoscape.js-graph-algos](https://github.com/iVis-at-Bilkent/cytoscape.js-graph-algos) GitHub repository.
+For more details about these queries, please refer to [centrality](https://js.cytoscape.org/#collection/centrality) section of Cytoscape.js and [cytoscape.js-graph-algos](https://github.com/iVis-at-Bilkent/cytoscape.js-graph-algos) GitHub repository.

 ## Usage